UOA-CS732-SE750-Students-2023/cs732-se75-assignment-dsy401/README.md

 ## Running the app

+#### You will be required to install NODE to run both frontend and backend application

 #### Node Version: 16.14.2

 #### You need to open two terminals to run both Frontend and Backend applications